Linear Induction Motor

-It’s important to know where we could find the linear motor before we know how it works; Let’s see.
+It’s important to know where we could find the linear motor before understanding how it works; Let’s see.

-Because of the economic aspects and versatility of usage of the linear motor, we may find it in quite applications that require rapid movement of a large payload as:
+Because of the economic aspects and versatility of usage of the linear motor, we may find it in several applications that require rapid movement of a large payload.
+The following are some examples.

 - With overhead traveling cranes for moving sheet metal.

-- It’s used to drive conveyors, textile shuttles, sliding doors and machine tools.
+- To drive conveyors, textile shuttles, sliding doors, and machine tools.

 - In electrical trains represented in the automatic sliding doors.